This time we are going to Zanzibar in Tanzania, for a one-week sunny escape away from this cold winter.

 I advise you to go to Babou Chai.
 He serves a good Chai with cinnamon and ginger.

-It’s a hotel with a nice rooftop restaurant view of Stone town.
+It’s a hotel with a beautiful rooftop restaurant view of Stone Town.

-They served some nice local food and a variety of juices, smoothies.
+They served some tasty local food and a variety of juices, smoothies.
 I took the seafood plate it was delicious 😋

 Lukmaan Restaurant 🍴

 There you’ll find a large choice of tasty local food ( some western food too but I didn’t taste it)